 A Podcast is A method of publishing audio files to the Internet for playback on mobile devices and personal computers.
-In other words you record, edit and then save the file in the Mp3 format for playback on your iPod or similar listening device.
+Thus, you record, edit and then save the file in the Mp3 format for playback on the users listening device.

 Call Mum or Grannie up and get her talking about the old days.
 Dont barrage her with a whole bunch of questions.
-Have a few really good questions ready to 'prime the pump' and encourage her to ramble on.
-Dont worry if she doesn't follow your mental script.
-To quote the sound engineer's famous last words We'll fix it when we mix it!
+Have a few really good questions ready to prime the pump and encourage her to ramble on.
+Dont worry if she doesnt follow your mental script.
+To quote the sound engineers famous words Well fix it when we mix it!

-So you've plugged a few reminders.
-Granny remember when we used to go camping and we had a tent and there were mosquitoes and bears.
+So youve plugged in a few reminders.
+Granny, remember when we used to go camping and we had a tent and there were mosquitoes and bears.

-She'll go on about how the bears stole the blueberry pie and how she hooked your dad in the eyebrow when he was trying to teach her fly fishing The local vet pushed the hook through and snipped it off but wouldnt take pay because he wasn't supposed to treat humans.
+Shell go on about how the bears stole the blueberry pie and how she hooked your dad in the eyebrow when he was trying to teach her fly fishing The local vet pushed the hook through and snipped it off but wouldnt take pay because he wasnt supposed to treat humans.
+Thats a good story.

 Now you piece those memories together.
 To older folks the past is sometimes more vivid than the present and the whole interview process should be a pleasant experience.

 You can get the good stuff because you know where the buttons are.
-Youve heard these stories more than once but what you want is to have a sound file with her voice telling them again.
+Youve heard these stories more than once.
+What you want is a sound file in her voice telling them.
 Just nail these stories down and your interest in what she is saying is going to put enthusiasm in her voice which is what you want with her natural voice, or his natural voice in the case of Granddad.

-Once it's edited, if you have the courage, play it back for Grandma.
-You shouldn't put it out there on the public scene unless she's had a listen but emphasize the fact that it's for family and grandkids first.
-It would make a nice Christmas CD.
+Once its edited, if you have the courage, play it back for Grandma.
+You shouldnt put it out there on the public scene unless shes had a listen.
+Emphasize the fact that its for family and grandkids first and it would make a very nice Christmas CD.

 She may be very pleased with the whole thing and quite proud of herself.
 Never mind that you spent several hours editing what may end up being a relatively short audio file.

-Now the thing about the telephone is that you're not stuck with editing out plosives, those P and T sound explosions that pop right out and nail you in the ear in microphone recording.
-Doesn't seem to happened with the telephone.
+Now the thing about the telephone is that youre not stuck with editing out plosives, those P and T sound explosions that pop right out and nail you in the ear when microphone recording.
+Doesnt seem to happened with the telephone.